wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-native/fme-react-native-storage.md

 ## Purpose of of Storage

-The VWO FME SDK operates in a stateless mode by default, meaning each `getFlag` call triggers a fresh evaluation of the flag against the current user context.
+The VWO FE SDK operates in a stateless mode by default, meaning each `getFlag` call triggers a fresh evaluation of the flag against the current user context.

 To optimize performance and maintain consistency, the SDK provides both built-in storage.
 This allows you to persist feature flag decisions, mobile applications can quickly access necessary data without repeatedly querying the server.